Best Things To Do This Weekend In Orange County - October 27

 Costa Mesa, CA 92626

-Not that anyone needs added incentive to see world-class musicians like the Kronos Quartet but this weekend, the Segerstrom will host a screen of the 1931 classic Dracula with a live component that is not to be missed.
+This weekend, the Segerstrom will host a screen of the 1931 classic “Dracula” with a live component that is not to be missed.
 Phillip Glass and the Kronos will provide the live score to the horror essential in a screening that is sure to create goosebumps.
 Responsible for the kind of music that translates as high culture art, Kronos paired with the visual mystique of Dracula is the kind of Halloween experience that goes from fun to unforgettable.

 Halloween Terrifying 10 Miler & Kids Run